Hierapolis: Medieval Hierapolis

 In the early 7th century, the town was devastated first by Persian armies and then by another destructive earthquake, from which it took a long time to recover.

 In the 12th century, the area came under the control of the Seljuk sultanate of Konya before falling to crusaders under Frederick Barbarossa and their Byzantine allies in 1190.
 About thirty years later, the town was abandoned before the Seljuks built a castle in the 13th century.
 The new settlement was abandoned in the late 14th century.
-In 1354, the great Thracian earthquake toppled the remains of the ancient city.
+In 1354, the Fall of Gallipoli toppled the remains of the ancient city.
 The ruins were slowly covered with a thick layer of limestone.

 Modern excavations

 Hierapolis was first excavated by the German archaeologist Carl Humann during June and July 1887.
 His excavation notes were published in his 1889 book Altertümer von Hierapolis.
 His excavations were rather general and included a number of drilling holes.
-He would gain fame for his later discovery of the Pergamon Altar, which was reconstructed in the Pergamon Museum in Berlin.
+He would gain fame for his later discovery of the Pergamon Altar, which was transferred to Berlin and reconstructed in the Pergamon Museum.

 After the large white limestone formations of the hot springs became famous again in the 20th century, it was turned into a tourist attraction named "Cotton Castle" (Pamukkale).
 The ancient city was rediscovered by travellers, but also partially destroyed by new hotels that were built there.
 These buildings have been removed in recent years; however, the hot water pool of one hotel was retained, and (for a fee) it is possible to swim amongst ancient stone remains.

 Excavations began in earnest in 1957 when Italian scientists, led by Paolo Verzone, began working on the site.
 These studies continued into 2008 when a restoration of the site began.
 Large columns along the main street near the gate named for Domitian were erected again.
 A number of houses from the Byzantine period were also unearthed, including an 11th-century courtyard house.
 Many statues and friezes were transported to museums in London, Berlin, and Rome.